Investor sentiments turn in economy’s favour

 “We see this decline in the yields as a necessary correction, supporting our view that the market had over-priced Ghana’s fiscal risks.
 Ghana’s sovereign bonds should not be trading at the distress levels they were and still are.
 But it now seems investors have seen that the risk perceptions may have been exaggerated,” Mr. Martey said.

-He explained that the decline “could also be partly due to indications of some headway with approval of the 2022 budget, as the government seems to now be engaging to finalize a budget for the coming year.
+He explained that the decline “could also be partly due to indications of some headway with approval of the 2022 budget, as government seems to now be engaging to finalise a budget for the coming year.
 So, the uncertainty premiums priced into the yields may also be reducing”.

 The country’s sovereign bond spreads widened markedly since September 2021 as investor sentiments shifted based on fiscal and debt sustainability concerns, prompting some selloffs by investors with spillovers on the domestic foreign exchange market.